mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/fly.md

 # fly
-> Command line tool for concourse-ci.
+> Command-line tool for concourse-ci.
 > More information: <https://concourse-ci.org/fly.html>.

 - Authenticate with and save concourse target